cabforum/servercert/docs/BR.md

 If the CA or an Affiliate of the CA operates a DNS zone to which Applicants can delegate (via CNAME) their underscore-prefixed Domain Label, the CA MUST ensure that each Applicant delegates to a unique FQDN within that zone.
 A CA or Affiliate of a CA SHOULD NOT operate such a service, and SHOULD direct any Applicants using such a service to use the method described in [Section 3.2.2.4.22](#322422-dns-txt-record-with-persistent-value) instead.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.8 IP Address

 Confirming the Applicant's control over the ADN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the ADN in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).